ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/new_corona_and_travel.md

 ## A look at case numbers

-The figure below shows the number of newly infected since July 28 per 100.000 inhabitants, for the five most affected municipalities.
+The figure below shows the number of newly infected since July 28 per 100.000 inhabitants, for the six most affected municipalities.

-{{< figure src="/change_in_infected.png" caption="***Relative case number increase since July 28*** *in the five most affected municipalities.
+{{< figure src="/change_in_infected.png" caption="***Relative case number increase since July 28*** *in the six most affected municipalities.
 Shaded regions indicate new cases since last reading.
-Aarhus and Ringsted, where initial superspreading occured, stand apart but other municipalities like Silkeborg (neighbor of Aarhus), and Ishøj and Brøndby (near Copenhagen) have increasing numbers of infected.*">}}
+Aarhus and Ringsted, where initial superspreading occured, stand apart but other municipalities like Silkeborg (neighbor of Aarhus), and Ishøj and Brøndby (near Copenhagen) have increasing numbers of infected.
+Values on weekends are interpolated.*">}}

 Since almost all media attention has been on Aarhus and Ringsted, this figure is somewhat reassuring. **Aarhus and Ringsted visibly stand apart in case numbers.** Note also that case number increase has stabilized to a linear increase in these places, and has seemingly ceased in Ringsted.